Liverpool 2-1 Leicester: Saviour Sadio Mane proves he is the man for all seasons | Goal.com

 Where does this team find its reserves?
 Where does it pull these victories from?
 There was a moment, just a moment after Maddison’s equaliser, where Liverpool looked like they might just have run out of ideas.
 They wasted a free-kick, Trent Alexander-Arnold sent another cross into Schmeichel’s arms and the groans were audible.

+Roberto Firmino was off at that point, and so was Mo Salah, taken out by a crude challenge from Hamza Choudhury, the Leicester sub.
+Klopp was furious with that.
+"How can he do it?" he asked his post-match press conference.
+"He needs to calm down."

-Sadio Mane wasn’t, though.
+Sadio Mane was still there, though.
 And when Liverpool needed something, their man for all seasons delivered.

 Leicester will rue the hesitancy which led to the penalty, Schmeichel and his defenders getting in a tangle when one or the other should have cleared.
 In a flash, Mane was there.
 Marc Albrighton caught him.
 Penalty.
 Milner, after the cursory VAR check, did the rest.